VirtusLab/scala-cli/website/docs/reference/cli-options.md

 [Internal]
 Pass arguments to the Java command when running scala-cli-singing externally on JVM

+### `--force-signing-externally`

+[Internal]
+When running Scala CLI on the JVM, force running scala-cli-singing externally

 ### `--force-jvm-signing-cli`

 [Internal]
-When running scala-cli-singing externally, ensure the use of JVM for its execution
+When running Scala CLI on the JVM, force running scala-cli-singing using a native launcher or a JVM launcher

 ### Pgp sign options